sandordargo/sandordargo.github.io/_posts/2021-6-16-multiple-destructors-with-cpp-concepts.md

 We can draw the conclusion that clang doesn't support - yet - multiple destructors and cannot handle concepts well in the context of destructors.
 [Mr. K.](https://twitter.com/GeekyMrK) - who we were experimenting with - [filed a bug for LLVM](https://bugs.llvm.org/show_bug.cgi?id=50570).

-*Just for the note, I asked a colleague who was access to MSVCC, the above examples work fine not only with gcc but with the MS compiler too.*
+*Just for the note, I asked a colleague who has access to MSVC, the above examples work fine not only with GCC but with the MS compiler too.*

 # Conclusion

 Today we learned that while in general, a class should always have one destructor, for class templates there have been ways to provide different implementations for that destructor based on the characteristics of template arguments.

 The old way of doing this is using `std::conditional`, but it's not as readable as using C++20 concepts.

-We have also seen that while C++20 provides an extremely readable way to do this, it's not yet fully supported not even by all the major compilers. gcc and msvcc provide a correct implementation, but clang is a bit behind on this.
+With a new enough compiler you won't run into any troubles using C++20's concepts.

 **If you want to learn more details about C++ concepts, [check out my book on Leanpub](https://leanpub.com/cppconcepts)!**